-As we often say, you know your child best and know what they can handle and what would be too hard for them.
-Furthermore, just because a child meets a hight requirement (even though this doesn’t apply for the Haunted Mansion) doesn’t necessarily mean they should go on a ride.
+As we often say, you know your child best, know what they can handle and what would be too hard for them.
+Furthermore, just because a child meets a height requirement (even though this doesn’t apply for the Haunted Mansion) doesn’t necessarily mean they should go on a ride.

 The Haunted Mansion, though it is a dark ride, it is actually more tame than a typical Midway haunted house attraction.
 There is no one jumping out at you or grabbing your arm to try and scare you.

-There are ghost scenes and graveyard scenes as well as darkness, flashing lights and the doom buggy does a backwards decent at the end of the ride.
+There are ghost scenes and graveyard scenes as well as darkness, flashing lights and the doom buggy does a backwards descent at the end of the ride.

 We have found that all of this is fairly doable for most young children simply because we make it fun.
 Laughing at things, mocking the voices and try to lighten the mood overall.